 The Cape Naturaliste Lighthouse is one of the most popular attractions in the region.
 Visitors to the top balcony of the lighthouse tower are rewarded with breathtaking ocean views.
 With an easy climb of 59 stairs, this lighthouse is accessible even for small children.

 The Cape Naturaliste Lighthouse and cottages reveal the fascinating maritime history of the Cape region.
 Hear tales of ships wrecked off the formidable coastline and the hardships of life as a lighthouse keeper, and gain insight into the functions of this working lighthouse.
 Discover more about native flora and fauna and the importance of the local ocean currents - also used by humpback whales during their migration and breeding season.

-Get inspired with stories and advice on visiting New Zealand.
+Get inspired with stories and advice on visiting Australia.

 If you are planning a trip to Australia, you can rely on the expertise of a team of Australian specialists to help you design the perfect itinerary.
 Whether you are interested in exploring the Whitsunday Islands, Tasmania, the Red Centre, Perth, or any other part of the country, they can assist you in finding the best options to suit your interests, preferences, and budget.